miketally23/chrome-extension/README.md

 The Qortal Extension opens the door for 'legacy web applications' to be able to interact with Qortal, and for users to be able to utilize Q-Apps via 'gateway nodes' such as those on https://qortal.link and https://qortal.name.

-Much more information will be coming soon, and existind details and assistance can be found on https://qortal.dev
+Much more information will be coming soon, and existing details and assistance can be found on https://qortal.dev